 A garlic plant starts out as a wee bulb with a green shoot.
 This is green garlic a.k.a. young garlic, spring garlic or baby garlic.
 A farmer may pull it out when thinning a garlic patch, or harvest it on purpose as a delicacy.
 Green garlic has yet to form cloves.
 It resembles the green onion, but the leaves on the stalks are flat, and the white bulbs may show a purple tinge.
 The flavour is definitely garlicky, but more mild-mannered than that of mature garlic.
 Green garlic can even be eaten raw, but is better lightly cooked.
 First, trim the hairy root ends and tough sections of the leafy stalk.
 Try a recipe: Farmers’ Market Pasta.
-Green garlic is not to be confused with garlic scapes . . . .
+Do not confuse green garlic with garlic scapes.

 12,167 Kitchen and Cooking Secrets